Vampyr (video game): Plot

 Lady Ashbury invites Jonathan to the West End on behalf of the Ascalon Club, a secret society of highborn vampires.
 By the order of its leader Lord Redgrave, Jonathan roots out the source of Skals in the district.
 Swansea is later kidnapped and, once located, admits to attempting to heal Jones with Lady Ashbury's blood, thereby creating the Skal epidemic; once Ashbury finds out, she flees in shame.
-It is made known that the entity Myrddin, claimant to the role of Jonathan's maker, sired him to defeat his mother Morrigan, also known as the "Red Queen", after she possessed Jones to wreak havoc upon London.
+It is made known that the entity Myrddin Wyllt, claimant to the role of Jonathan's maker, sired him to defeat his mother Morrigan, also known as the "Red Queen", after she possessed Jones to wreak havoc upon London.
 Jonathan defeats Morrigan in battle, resolving then to travel after Lady Ashbury to her family castle, where she hid with her maker William Marshal, 1st Earl of Pembroke.
 Now a ravenous vampire, Marshal explains to Jonathan that when he fought the previous Disaster that caused the Black Plague (and the Great Fire of London that was caused by him), he succumbed to the blood of hate and hurt Ashbury.
 After discovering a cure for it and using it on Ashbury, he chose to live in his castle to hold back his dark thirst and as an atonement.
 Marshal then asks Ashbury to end his life, which she complies.

-The ending then differs on the amount of civilians that were embraced, with Jonathan’s eyes either gradually changing to red with or remaining human: If Jonathan didn't embrace any or only a few civilians, Reid will succeed in talking Ashbury out of killing herself and vows to find a cure for the blood of hate, with the two either traveling across the world and visiting America or locking themselves up in Ashbury's Estate with Old Bridget standing guard for them.
+The ending then differs on the amount of civilians that were embraced, with Jonathan's eyes either gradually changing to red with or remaining human: If Jonathan embraced less than five civilians, Jonathan will succeed in talking Ashbury out of killing herself and vows to find a cure for the blood of hate, with the two either traveling across the world and visiting the United States or locking themselves up in Ashbury's Estate with Old Bridget standing guard for them.
 Myrddin will be proud of Jonathan and either wish him peace or luck on his new quest.
-If Jonathan embraced between five to nine civilians or more than ten, Ashbury will incinerate herself and Reid will either declare his love for her and will never get over Ashbury's death, or won't be too affected by her death and become a monster with no sympathy for humanity that kills indiscriminately.
+If Jonathan embraced between five and nine civilians, Ashbury will incinerate herself; if Jonathan embraced more than ten civilians, he will declare his love for her and will never get over Ashbury's death, but otherwise won't be affected by her death and will become a monster with no sympathy for humanity that kills indiscriminately.
 Myrddin will then express pity towards Jonathan for having lost his way or disapproval over his fallen champion.